Identity Theft in California

 Identity theft may be charged as either a misdemeanor or a felony under California law.
 As a misdemeanor, a person may face up to a year in jail, fines, or both.
 As a felony, a person may face up to three years in prison.

-Get Help from a San Diego Criminal Defense Attorney
+Get Help from an Experienced San Diego Identity Theft Attorney

-For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego criminal defense attorney.
-Domenic J. Lombardo provides a free and confidential consultation in cases involving identity theft in California.
+For immediate legal help, contact Domenic J. Lombardo, an experienced San Diego identity theft defense attorney.
+Domenic J. Lombardo provides a free and confidential consultation in cases involving identity theft in San Diego, Chula Vista, Coronado, La Jolla, Pacific Beach, Ocean Beach, Lemon Grove, National City, Imperial Beach, San Ysidro, El Cajon, La Mesa, Poway, Santee, Escondido, San Marcos, Encinitas, Del Mar, Solana Beach, Carlsbad, Oceanside, Vista, Fallbrook, Spring Valley and throughout San Diego County and the state of California.